Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 Details of the Major Energy Systems

-Whether we are at rest or running our body needs to create energy for our muscles and to allow our living systems to power chemical reactions required to maintain the body's functions.
+Whether we are at rest or running, our body needs to create energy for our muscles and allow our living systems to power chemical reactions required to maintain the body's functions.

 The single unit of energy which is used for these reactions is adenosine triphosphate.
 Often referred to as ATP, Adenosine triphosphate is the energy currency the body uses to pay for such reactions.

 The 3 Key Energy Systems for Running

 There are three key energy pathways for running.
 These are often described as energy systems.

 - The Aerobic System